 Not every Buddy Guy Stratocaster will be polka-dot, but the most of them you see will be.
 As a total icon of the Strat, Buddy is well entitled to have several different signature series or artist series guitars.
 What makes the polka-dot Buddy Guy Stratocaster so awesome is how affordable they are.
 These are going new for $899.
 These guitars are built in Mexico, and that goes a long way towards explaining their affordability.
 On amazon.com, these guitars are listed as weighing 13 pounds.
 I find that incredible.
 I think the only way that could be true is for the weight to be the weight of it shipped in its hard-shell case.

-Yngwie Malmsteen with one of his Fender Strats.
+Yngwie Malmsteen with some of his Fender Strats

 Yngwie Malmsteen and the scalloped fret-board